 Scott Center Annex – 63-acre recreational complex for NNSY personnel; the former Scott Center Landfill was remediated in 2005 with the removal of waste and the creation of sustainable tidal wetlands

-Paradise Creek Disposal Area – 91-acre hydraulic fill area formerly used for landfilling, solid waste disposal, and petroleum reclamation (storage of petroleum products and the maintenance and storage of waste-handling vehicles and equipment)
+Paradise Creek Disposal Area – 97-acre hydraulic fill area formerly used for landfilling, solid waste disposal, and petroleum reclamation (storage of petroleum products and the maintenance and storage of waste-handling vehicles and equipment)

 New Gosport – 57-acre former military housing area for married enlisted personnel; an area immediately to the north is the former New Gosport Landfill, which was remediated in 2001 with the removal of waste and the creation of sustainable tidal wetlands

 In 1976, the Resource Conservation and Recovery Act (RCRA) was passed by Congress to address potentially adverse human health and environmental impacts from hazardous waste management and disposal practices.
-In order to evaluate hazardous wastes or hazardous constituents and to implement corrective actions, as necessary under the authorities of RCRA, a RCRA Facility Assessment (RFA) was conducted at NNSY in 1986.
+In order to manage present and future disposal of hazardous wastes under the RCRA corrective action process, a RCRA Facility Assessment (RFA) was conducted at NNSY in 1986.
 A supplemental RFA was conducted in 1987.